Explore London

 Address: Tower Hill London

-Admission: £16.50 (adults), £9.50 (children under 16); concessions and discounts for advance/online booking available Tuesday to Saturday, 9am to 5.30pm; Sunday to Monday, 10am to 5.30pm
+Admission: £24.80 (adults), £11.50 (children under 16); concessions and discounts for advance/online booking available.
+Tuesday to Saturday, 9am-5.30pm; Sunday to Monday, 10am-5.30pm.
+Opening hours are slightly reduced in winter.

-The Tower of London is perhaps as famous for its traditions as its imposing structure.
-It is guarded by a special band of Yeoman Warders, known as Beefeaters, and dotted with several large, black birds – the Ravens.
-Legend has it that if the Ravens ever leave the Tower, a great tragedy will befall England, and to this day the birds are protected by Royal decree.
-The Tower's history dates back to the 11th century, and each new Monarch has played a role in its growth and development.
-It also houses Britain's crown jewels, a spectacular display of some of the world's finest gems and workmanship.
-The Tower is next to Tower Bridge, another famous London landmark.
+The Tower of London is perhaps as famous for its traditions as its imposing structure, located on the Thames River.
+It is guarded by a special band of Yeoman Warders, known as Beefeaters, and dotted with several large, black birds - the ravens.
+Legend has it that if the ravens ever leave the Tower, a great tragedy will befall England, and to this day the birds are protected by royal decree.
+The Tower's history dates back to the 11th century, and each new monarch has played a role in its growth and development.
+It also houses Britain's famous crown jewels, a spectacular display of some of the world's finest gems and workmanship.
+The Tower is next to Tower Bridge, another famous London landmark.<br /><br />

-Address: Westminster London
+Address: London London

 Tate Modern